Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 Before loading the data, it is worth knowing how the data is stored in Snowflake

 All data in Snowflake tables is automatically divided into micro-partitions, which are contiguous units of storage.
-Each micro-partition contains between 50 MB and 500 MB of uncompressed data (note that the actual size in Snowflake is smaller because data is always stored compressed).
-Groups of rows in tables are mapped into individual micro-partitions, organized in a columnar fashion.
-This size and structure allows for extremely granular pruning of very large tables, which can be comprised of millions, or even hundreds of millions, of micro-partitions.
+Each micro-partition contains between 50 MB and 500 MB of uncompressed data (the actual size in Snowflake is smaller because data is always stored compressed).
+Data in the micro-partitions is organized in a proprietary columnar format.
+This architecture allows for the pruning of micro-partitions that need to be scanned at query time for even very large tables.

 Snowflake stores metadata about all rows stored in a micro-partition, including: